Tantramar, New Brunswick: Infrastructure

 The earliest post road followed the route of the present day High Marsh Road.
 The Trans-Canada Highway (as it is now known) ran straight through the town until a bypass was built in 1962.
 The provincial border at the Missaguash River bridge is the dividing line between Nova Scotia Highway 104-Nova Scotia Trunk 2 and New Brunswick Highway 2.
 This highway forms one of the two main surface transportation links between the two provinces.
 The Mount Whatley Road runs between Mt.
 Whatley, New Brunswick and Fort Lawrence, Nova Scotia.
 CN Rail's mainline between Halifax and Montreal runs through Tantramar, parallel to the Trans-Canada Highway.
 The Sackville railway station, still in active use with Via Rail, is designated a National Historic Place.

 The Sackville Memorial Hospital serves the region, as well as the Community Health Centre which houses several physicians, an optometrist, a dentist, and a pharmacy.
 It is one of the few that are not government-run.

 The Tantramar Veterans Memorial Civic Centre, a recreational facility and arena, opened in 2003.
 The arena can seat over 750 spectators and is the home rink for the Mount Allison University women's hockey team.

 Economy

 Some of the main employers are a Moneris Solutions call centre, Russel Metals, Sackville Memorial Hospital, and Mount Allison University.

 Another main employer today is the Correctional Service of Canada, which operates a prison complex now comprising the medium-security (once maximum-security) Dorchester Penitentiary, and the minimum-security Westmorland Institution.

 Many residents commute to work in the nearby town of Amherst or the cities of Moncton and Dieppe.

-A recent influx of residents is creating a new demand for Tantramar.

 Tourism is centred on the historic and natural features of the area.
 One of Tantramar's most historic buildings houses the Keillor House Museum.
 The annual shorebird migration to the mud flats of nearby Johnson's Mills is celebrated by an oversize model of a semi-palmated sandpiper situated in Dorchester square.
+Other tourist attractions include SappyFest, an annual music festival.